galaxyproject/galaxy-hub/src/events/GMODSummerSchool2014/index.md

 ```

 NOTE: cloning the full Galaxy code repository can take some time.
-Please, jump to [/More Resources](/More Resources) while we wait for
+Please, jump to [More Resources](/src/More Resources/index.md) while we wait for
 it to install.

 4. When the download is complete, update Galaxy to the most stable version/branch: